jaysgrant/pydvd/README.md

 * Git
 * Python 3
+* Optional - SQLiteStudio.
+This tool provides a great UI for working with and developing your database.

 Development was done primarily with Python 3.7.1 on Windows 10, but this application should run on any other OS with a modern install of Python 3.